18F/ekip-api/README.md

 ```

-You'll need to set three environment variables, for both blue and green apps to use S3 for hosting static files.
+You'll need to set three environment variables, for both blue and green apps to
+use S3 for hosting static files.
+Do this once.

 ```
 cf set-env blue EKIP_STATIC_BUCKET_NAME <<S3 static files bucket name>>